-When I arrived at Malarkey’s Kelly was already sitting at the bar.
+When I arrived at Malarkey’s Kristin was already sitting at the bar.
 She was talking to an obviously inebriated older man, his face flushed and sweaty.
 He was trying to maintain eye contact with her, but she glimpsed me slowly strolling over to her, and her dark eyes lit up.
 She was drinking a martini, which I thought only rich blue-bloods enjoyed.
 Olive skin, olives in her drink, she probably liked Greek salads.
 I ordered a jack and coke.

 “How was work?”

 She stuck out her tongue, crossed her eyes, and pointed a finger at her forehead.

 “That sucks.”
 Might as well get to the point.
 “Hey, let’s finish these drinks, and head over to my apartment.
 I’ve got some cheap wine.”